computation-structures/course/README.md

 will be of use to students interested in how computers work and to my teaching collegues who introduce those students to the digital world.

-The course materials reflect the substantial input of many MIT colleagues.
+The course materials are the result of a collaborative effort by many MIT colleagues.
 Steve Ward was the originator of the course in the early 1980's and in many ways what you see here is his brain child.
 Other contributors over the years include Bert Halstead, Greg Papadopoulos, Gill Pratt, Leonard McMillan, Silvina Hanono Wachman, and Daniel Sanchez.

 Enjoy!

-#### Syllabus
+## Syllabus

-* L01 Basics of information  <a href="https://github.com/computation-structures/course/blob/main/L01%20Basics%20of%20Information.md">Lecture</a>  <a href="https://github.com/computation-structures/course/blob/main/L01_worksheet.pdf">Worksheet</a>
+* L01 Basics of information: <a href="https://github.com/computation-structures/course/blob/main/L01_Basics_of_Information.md">Lecture</a>, <a href="https://github.com/computation-structures/course/blob/main/L01_worksheet.pdf">Worksheet</a>